This post may contain affiliate links. Please read our disclosure policy.

 Chickpeas in a food processor with tahini, lemon juice, olive oil, garlic, cumin, salt, pepper, and avocado.

-1. Blend the Base: Transfer the chickpeas to a food processor.
+1. Blend Base: Transfer the chickpeas to a food processor.
 Add the tahini, lemon juice, olive oil, garlic, cumin, salt, pepper, and avocado.
 Blend until mostly smooth.

 Silky smooth and creamy hummus.